chengzeyi/dij/README.md

 - Extensibility: A very extensive framework to analyze and modify variables.
 - Universalily: Can run any java program.
-- Concurrency: Build upon an asynchronous framework.
+- Concurrency: Built upon an asynchronous framework.

 ## Limitions